Lenny Wilkens: Seattle SuperSonics (1969–1972)

 Wilkens became a player-coach in the closing stages of his playing career, serving both roles for the Seattle SuperSonics from 1969 to 1972.
 Al Bianchi had resigned as their head coach in the middle of the 1969 offseason when general manager Dick Vertlieb presented the idea to Wilkens.
 "I told him he was crazy", said Wilkens.
 “And he said 'Well, you run the show anyway'.
 He became the second Black coach in NBA history, joining Bill Russell, who had also been a player-coach.

 Portland Trail Blazers (1974–1976)

 In his one season as a player with the Portland Trail Blazers, Wilkens was a player-coach.
 He had been considering retiring from playing when Trail Blazers owner Herman Sarkowsky convinced him to coach the team.
-To Wilkens's surprise, Portland also acquried his playing rights from Cleveland.
+To Wilkens's surprise, Portland also acquired his playing rights from Cleveland.
 He retired from playing in 1975 and was the full-time coach of the Trail Blazers for one more season.